 Knowledge of harm reduction principles and activities

 Basic knowledge of legislation and government policies and procedures that relate to client, including the Residential Tenancy ACT and the BC Mental Health Act.

 Demonstrated understanding of oppression and marginalization, specifically as related to people with experience of a mental illness, addiction, or homelessness.

-Ability to work with individuals from diverse backgrounds and be flexible and creative in providing services in 2 communities, Vancouver and Richmond.
+Ability to work with individuals from diverse backgrounds in a downtown environment and be flexible and creative in providing services

 Ability to communicate effectively, both orally and in writing.